Juergen Kunz 8f0514d10e

 What is tsdocker?

-tsdocker is a comprehensive Docker development and building tool that handles everything from testing npm packages in clean environments to building and pushing multi-architecture Docker images across multiple registries.
+tsdocker is a comprehensive Docker development and build tool that handles everything from testing npm packages in clean environments to building and pushing multi-architecture Docker images across multiple registries — all from a single CLI.

 🎯 Key Capabilities